samirm00/favorite-word/README.md

 * study-lenses 0.0.50

 ## Setup
-open index.html and enjoy! typing your favorite-word
+open index.html in your browser and enjoy! typing your favorite-word

 ## Code Examples